starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 get_code
 --------

 Once the ``deploy`` transaction is accepted on-chain, you will be able to see the code of the contract you have just deployed.
-The output consists of a list of bytecodes, rather than the source code.
+The output consists of a list of bytecodes rather than the source code.
 This is because the StarkNet network gets the contract after compilation.

 To get the contract at a specific address, run the following command: